Gretchen McCulloch: Work

-McCulloch's writing online focuses on internet linguistics, a field first advocated by David Crystal.
+McCulloch's writing online focuses on internet linguistics.
 Her blog, which is titled "All Things Linguistic," posts or reposts content most weekdays.
 In it, she regularly discusses trends in use of English words, phrases and emoji in online communications as well as offering analysis of language form used in internet communications.
 She was a resident writer on linguistics at feminist website The Toast, where in 2014 she wrote an article analyzing the grammar of the doge meme.
 This article received coverage on BBC Radio 4, where McCulloch was interviewed on the subject by Evan Davis.

 In 2019, McCulloch's first book, Because Internet: Understanding the New Rules of Language, was published by Riverhead Books.
 The book explores the history of online communication in English and the linguistic trends that have emerged within it over the years, as well as the effect such communication might have on the English language as a whole.

-The book received critical acclaim from The New York Times and soon after publication appeared on The New York Times Best Seller list.
-It also received positive reviews on National Public Radio and the Washington Post.
+The book received critical acclaim from The New York Times and soon after the publication appeared on The New York Times Best Seller list.
+It also received positive reviews on National Public Radio and The Washington Post.

 She has worked with YouTube presenters: she collaborated with Tom Scott on the "Language Files" videos on his channel, and was one of the producers on the linguistics series for Crash Course.

 In 2021, McCulloch received the Linguistics, Language and the Public Award from the Linguistics Society of America.